-The GUESS file is used to control the "placement" of electrons and to "manipulate" orbitals in the SCF initial guess and can be used only with GUESS=READ_SO_MOS (orbitals come from OLDMOS).
+The GUESS file is used to control the "placement" of electrons in the SCF initial guess and can be used only with GUESS=READ_SO_MOS (orbitals come from OLDMOS).
 All options in the GUESS file must be specified-there are no defaults!